“I have bled. Rivers of blood. Rivers of tears. But I can’t see how to atone.”

 GM: “Okay… how complicated?”
-Aimee asks, slowly, as she she sees no further bleeding.
+Aimee asks, slowly.
+The lack of bleeding might be forestalling her.
 “Is it new since Decadence?”

-Caroline: Caroline really doesn’t want to lie to her, but this one secret that is too dangerous to let out casually.
+Caroline: Caroline really doesn’t want to lie to her.
+But this secret is too dangerous to let out casually.

 “Sort of.
 It’s a family thing.
 Hormonal.
 Goes way back to my great-great-something.
 Worse now because of…”